• Skip to primary navigation

 This Whole30-friendly, make-ahead egg salad is one of my summer BBQ staple side dishes.
 Like traditional deviled eggs, I start with hard-cooked eggs and pop out the yolks to make a smooth and tangy base.
 However, instead of carefully piping the sunshine-colored filling back into a bunch of halved egg whites, I simply chop up the whites and add some herbs and flavor boosters to transform it into my favorite egg salad.
 It’s even simpler to make if you already have pre-cooked eggs in your fridge.

-You can store the egg salad in the fridge for up to 4 days—just don’t add the sprouts and bacon bits until you’re ready to serve!
+You can store the egg salad in the fridge in an airtight sealed container for up to 4 days—just don’t add the sprouts and bacon bits until you’re ready to serve!

 Now, let’s whip up my Bacon Deviled Egg Salad recipe and make you the star of your neighborhood block parties!

-• 1½ teaspoons Diamond Crystal brand kosher salt (use ½ the amount if you’re using a fine grain salt)
+• Diamond Crystal brand kosher salt (use ½ the amount if you’re using a fine grain salt)

 • Small sweet peppers (optional)

-Hard cook your eggs the old-fashioned way, in a steamer, or in a pressure cooker.
-(I won’t tell anyone if you buy the pre-cooked peeled eggs at the store.)
+Hard cook your eggs the old-fashioned way, in a steamer, or in an Instant Pot.
+(I won’t tell anyone if you buy the pre-cooked peeled hard boiled eggs at the store.)

 An overhead shot of hard boiled eggs in a blue and white bowl.